ArnaudDuhamel/countryNameCollector/README.md

 https://restcountries.com/v3.1/all
 ```

-And creates the following data structure out of it:
+And creates the following Golang data structure out of it:

 ```
 var COUNTRYNAMES = []string{